fslaborg/fslaborg.github.io/src/cards/1_our_mission.md

 <br>
 <br>

 fslab aims to be **the resource** for data science in F#.
-Wether you never wrote a line of code before, or you are a data science veteran trying out things in .NET, we strive to have you covered with up-to-date, curated **tutorials, documentation, and package recommendations**.
+Wether you never wrote a line of code before, or you already are a skilled data scientist trying out things in .NET, we strive to have you covered with up-to-date, curated **tutorials, documentation, and package recommendations**.

 <br>